A test for directional-linear independence, with applications to wildfire orientation and size

-will be considered along this paper in order to simplify computations, where $\phi$ denotes the standard normal density.
+will be considered throughout this paper in order to simplify computations, where $\phi_\sigma$ denotes the density of a normal with zero mean and standard deviation $\sigma$.
 Similarly to the linear and directional kernel density estimators, a smoothing parameter (bidimensional, in this case) is involved in the estimator construction.
-The cross--validation procedures introduced by \cite{Hall1987} can be adapted to the directional--linear setting, yielding the following bandwidth selectors.
+The cross-validation procedures introduced by \cite{Hall1987} can be adapted to the directional-linear setting, yielding the following bandwidth selectors:

-where $f_{h,g}^{-i}$ represents the kernel density estimator computed without the $i$--th datum.
+where $f_{h,g}^{-i}$ represents the kernel density estimator computed without the $i$-th datum.